A cone restriction estimate using polynomial partitioning: Main inductive argument

-Second, notice that $\rho^{\epsilon+ O(\delta)-e+\frac{1}{2}}$ is greater than $R^{\epsilon+ O(\delta)-e+\frac{1}{2}}$ for $p_{n,k}\leq p\leq p_{m,k}$.
-In order to obtain the correct (negative) power, one needs to find more structure between different layers: $L^2$-norms on different layers are the same.
-We refer to this phenomenon as the \emph{equidistribution} property.
-Although this property is already derived in \cite{Guth2} for the paraboloid case, the same argument doesn't apply to the cone since our tubes are thinner and there are different mini directions existing for each wave packet.
-The justification of equidistribution is the main novelty of our proof, which we present in details in the following subsection.
-The rest of the proof assuming equidistribution then proceeds in the same way as in \cite{Guth2}, which we omit.
+Second, notice that $\rho^{\epsilon+ O(\delta)-e+\frac{1}{2}}$ is greater than $R^{\epsilon+ O(\delta)-e+\frac{1}{2}}$ for $p(n,k)\leq p\leq p(m,k)$.
+In order to obtain the correct (negative) power, one needs to find more structure between different layers.
+In the paraboloid case, the $L^2$-norms of $f$ on different layers turn out to be roughly the same, which is referred to as the \emph{equidistribution} phenomenon.
+This is a key ingredient in the treatment of the corresponding case for the paraboloid in \cite{Guth2}.
+However, the argument there doesn't apply to the cone since our tubes are thinner and there are different mini directions existing for each wave packet.
+We solve this issue by showing that there still holds an analogous version of the equidistribution property for the cone, once a negligible part of $f$ is removed.
+This is one of the main novelties of our proof.
+In the following, we first establish the equidistribution property, then apply it to complete the proof of the transversal sub-case. \\

-\subsection{Transverse equidistribution estimates}
+{\bf Transverse equidistribution estimates}

-Intuitively, the property of equidistribution holds true because of the following heuristic: when all the tubes are tangent to an $m$--dimensional low degree sub-variety $Z$, the situation is similar to a $k$--broad restriction problem in $\mathbb{R}^m$.
+Intuitively, the property of equidistribution holds true because of the following heuristic: when all the tubes are tangent to an $m$--dimensional low degree sub-variety $\mathbf{Z}$, the situation is similar to a $k$-broad restriction problem in $\mathbb{R}^m$.